 Recent Business Highlights

 Billings measure GAAP revenue recognized plus the change in deferred revenue from the beginning to the end of the period.
-Non-GAAP gross profit on billings reflects GAAP gross profit plus change in deferred revenue less change in deferred costs.
-Non-GAAP gross margin on billings reflects non-GAAP gross profit on billings divided by billings.
-Telenav has alsoprovided a breakdown of the calculation of the change in deferred revenue by segment, which is added to revenue in calculating its non-GAAP metric of billings.
+Direct contribution from billings reflects GAAP gross profit plus change in deferred revenue less change in deferred costs.
+Direct contribution margin from billings reflects direct contribution from billings divided by billings.
+Telenav has also provided a breakdown of the calculation of the change in deferred revenue by segment, which is added to revenue in calculating its non-GAAP metric of billings.
 In connection with its presentation of the change in deferred revenue, Telenav has provided a similar presentation of the change in the related deferred costs.
-Such deferred costs primarily include costs associated with third party content and in connection with certain customized software solutions, the costs incurred to develop those solutions.
+Such deferred costs primarily include costs associated with third party content and certain development costs associated with our customized software solutions.
 As deferred revenue and deferred costs become larger components of its operating results, Telenav believes these metrics are useful in evaluating cash flows.

-Telenav considers billings, non-GAAP gross profit on billingsand non-GAAP gross margin on billings to be useful metrics for management and investors because billings drive deferred revenue, which is an important indicator of its business.
-Telenav believes non-GAAP gross profit on billings and non-GAAP gross margin on billings are useful metrics because they reflect the impact of the gross profit to be earned over time for such billings, exclusive of the incremental costs incurred to deliver any related service obligations.
-There are a number of limitations related to the use of billings, non-GAAP gross profit on billings and non-GAAP gross margin on billings versus revenue, gross profit, and gross margin calculated in accordance with GAAP.
-First, billings, non-GAAP gross profit on billings, and non-GAAP gross margin on billings include amounts that have not yet been recognized as revenue orcost and may require additional services to be provided over contracted service periods.
-For example, billings related to certain connected solutions cannot be fully recognized as revenue in a given period due to requirements for ongoing provisioning of services such as hosting, monitoring and customer support.
-Accordingly, non-GAAP gross profit on billings and non-GAAP gross margin on billings do not include all costs associated with billings.
-Second, Telenav may calculate billings, non-GAAP gross profit on billings, and non-GAAP gross margin on billings in a manner that is different from peer companies that report similar financial measures, making comparisons between companies more difficult.
-When Telenav uses these measures, it attempts to compensate for these limitations byproviding specific information regarding billings, non-GAAP gross profit on billings and non-GAAP gross margin on billings and how they relate to revenue, gross profit, and gross margin calculated in accordance with GAAP.
+Telenav considers billings, direct contribution from billings and direct contribution margin from billings to be useful metrics for management and investors because billings drive revenue and deferred revenue, which is an important indicator of its business.
+Telenav believes direct contribution from billings and direct contribution margin from billings are useful metrics because they reflect the impact of the contribution over time for such billings, exclusive of the incremental costs incurred to deliver any related service obligations.
+There are a number of limitations related to the use of billings, direct contribution from billings and direct contribution margin from billings versus revenue, gross profit, and gross margin calculated in accordance with GAAP.
+First, billings, direct contribution from billings and direct contribution margin from billings include amounts that have not yet been recognized as revenue or cost and may require additional services or costs to be provided over contracted service periods.
+For example, billings related to certain connected solutions cannot be fully recognized as revenue in a given period due to requirements for ongoing provisioning of services such as hosting, monitoring and customer support, including certain third-party technology and content license fees as applicable.
+Accordingly, direct contribution from billings and direct contribution margin from billings do not include all costs associated with billings.
+Second, Telenav may calculate billings, direct contribution from billings, and direct contribution margin from billings in a manner that is different from peer companies that report similar financial measures, making comparisons between companies more difficult.
+When Telenav uses these measures, it attempts to compensate for these limitations by providing specific information regarding billings, direct contribution from billings and direct contribution margin from billings and how they relate to revenue, gross profit and gross margin calculated in accordance with GAAP.

-Adjusted EBITDA measures GAAP net loss excluding the impact of stock-based compensation expense, depreciation and amortization, other income (expense), provision (benefit) for income taxes, and other applicable items such as legal settlements and contingencies, restructuring accruals and reversals, and deferred rent reversals due to lease termination, net of tax.
+Adjusted EBITDA measures GAAP net loss excluding the impact of stock-based compensation expense, depreciation and amortization, other income (expense), provision (benefit) for income taxes, and other applicable items such as legal settlements and contingencies, deferred rent reversal and tenant improvement allowance recognition due to sublease termination, net of tax and goodwill impairment.
 Stock-based compensation expense relates to equity incentive awards granted to its employees, directors, and consultants.
-Legal settlements and contingencies represent settlements and offers made to settle patent litigation cases in which Telenav isa defendant and royalty disputes.
-Deferred rent reversals represent the reversal of deferred rent liability that is no longer required due to the facility lease termination in fiscal 2016.
-Telenav believes adjusted EBITDA is a useful measure of profitability before the impact of certain non-cash expenses, interest income, income taxes, and certain other items that management believes affect the comparability of operating results.
+Legal settlements and contingencies represent settlements and offers made to settle litigation in which Telenav is a defendant and royalty disputes.
+Deferred rent reversal and tenant improvement allowance recognition represent the reversal of Telenav’s deferred rent liability and recognition of Telenav’s deferred tenant improvement allowance, as amortization of these amounts is no longer required due to the termination of our Santa Clara facility sublease and subsequent entry into a new lease agreement with our landlord for this same facility effective September 2017.
+Goodwill impairment represents the impairment charge related to Telenav’s Mobile Navigation segment.

 Free cash flow is a non-GAAP financial measure Telenav defines as net cash provided by (used in) operating activities, less purchases of property and equipment.
 Telenav considers free cash flow to be a liquidity measure that provides useful information to management and investors about the amount of cash (used in) generated by its business after purchases of property and equipment.